microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/06_AI_Agents.md

 ## Understanding the Components of Agents

-To begin working with Foundry Agents, it is important to understand and address the different components that take part in its functionality.
+To begin working with AI Agents, it is important to understand and address the different components that take part in its functionality.

 As stated above, an **Agent** is simply a "smart" micrososervice that can perform actions, automate workflows or answer questions using RAG.